dtoannguyen/gatsby-netlify-cms-demo/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee by SET and Hanseatic Consulting
+title: Delicous coffee by SET and Hanseatic Consulting
-image: /img/home-jumbotron.jpg
+image: /img/jumbotron.jpg
 heading: Great coffee with a conscience
 subheading: Support sustainable farming in your area while enjoying a cup of delicous coffee